Hey hey friends.

 Activated Scoby (I got mine dried from Cultures for Health)

 Boil your water and mix in sugar to dissolve.
 Use the sugar water to steep tea for about 10 minutes.
 Allow the tea to cool to 68-85ºF.
 Stir in the vinegar, and transfer to a jar.
 Add your Scoby.
 Cover with a coffee filter, and store in an area out of direct sunlight.
-Let sit for 30 days.
+Let sit for up to 30 days.

 Second Fermentation: Time to flavor!